-Veris Wealth Partners is a San Francisco-based financial advisor firm that currently manages more than $1 billion in assets and has nine financial advisors on staff.
+Veris Wealth Partners is a San Francisco-based financial advisor firm.
 The firm works primarily with individual clients, along with some charities, retirement plans and investment funds.
-A plethora of financial planning and investment management services are available for clients to take advantage of.
+Veris has a plethora of financial planning and investment management services available for clients to take advantage of.

 As a fee-only firm, Veris earns all of its revenue purely from the advisory fees that clients pay.
 This differs from a fee-based firm, where advisors may earn commissions by doing things like selling insurance products or overseeing securities transactions.